Boundary Discontinuity Designs: Theory and Practice

-More broadly, as noted by \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance,Cattaneo-Titiunik-Yu_2025_BDD-Location}, a more general approach to analyzing and interpreting BD designs is to first focus on the BATEC parameter, and then consider other aggregate causal treatment effects as transformations thereof.
-As summarized in Section \ref{sec: Distance-based and Location-Based Methods}, distance-based and location-based methods capture the full richness of the BD design by estimating average treatment effects at each point along the assignment boundary.
-These methods also recover the BATE parameter as a special case, in addition to other interesting causal parameters such as the LBATE.
+As noted by \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance,Cattaneo-Titiunik-Yu_2025_BDD-Location}, a more general approach to analyzing and interpreting BD designs is to first focus on the BATEC parameter, and then consider other aggregate causal treatment effects as transformations thereof.
+As summarized in Section \ref{sec: Distance-based and Location-Based Methods}, distance-based and location-based methods capture the full richness of the BD design by estimating average treatment effects at each point along the assignment boundar, and also recover the BATE parameter as a special case.
 These methods can be implemented using the general-purpose \texttt{R} package \texttt{rd2d} available at \url{https://rdpackages.github.io/}, and discussed in \cite{Cattaneo-Titiunik-Yu_2025_rd2d}.
-In particular, location-based methods are the most robust and general approach; we therefore recommend them for future empirical work leveraging BD designs.
+In particular, location-based methods are the most robust and general approach; we therefore recommend them for future empirical work analyzing BD designs.

+Finally, our discussion and literature review have focused on BD designs where the running variable is explicitly bivariate, such as geographic location or test scores in two exams.
+A more general view of BD designs also includes univariate RD designs with multiple cutoffs.
+As discussed by \cite{CattaneoKeeleTitiunikVaquezBare2016-JOP} and \cite{Cattaneo-Idrobo-Titiunik_2024_CUP}, a univariate RD design with multiple cutoffs can be recast as a BD design where one dimension of the bivariate score is the original univariate score and the other is the cutoff variable, and the boundary is the set where these dimensions are equal---for an empirical example where multiple cutoffs induce a known boundary see the seminal paper by \cite{AngristLavy1999-QJE}.
+In this sense, with appropriate modifications, our discussion of BD design methodology also applies to RD designs with multiple cutoffs.

 \begin{landscape}

 \begin{footnotesize}

 \begin{xltabular}{\textwidth}{ >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{3cm} >{ \arraybackslash}p{2cm} >{ \arraybackslash}p{1cm} }